JTTHEITGUY/Wifi-5-vs-Wifi-6-A-Comparison-and-Analysis-of-Heatmaps/README.md

 <p>

 <h2>The Results</h2>
+Let's see how the various improvements showcase themselves in this comparison.

-Signal Level: For the first Wi-Fi 5(ac) vs. Wi-Fi 6(ax) comparison we will start with Signal level
+**Signal Level:** For the first Wi-Fi 5(ac) vs. Wi-Fi 6(ax) comparison we will start with the Signal level.